Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 They were eating pizza, and Ginn’s nose twitched enviously.
 It smelled *incredible.*

 The big one noticed and beckoned Ginn toward them with a cheery grin.
-“Oh hey, fella!
+"Oh hey, fella!
 You look hungry!
 Want some?
-It’s pepperoni, fresh from Folctha.”
+It’s pepperoni, fresh from Folctha."

-“Good thing you brought enough for that generous streak of yours…” the short one grumbled, but didn’t actually object.
+"Good thing you brought enough for that generous streak of yours…" the short one grumbled, but didn’t actually object.
 He scooted aside on his bench.
 Sure enough, there was a whole stack of warm, flat boxes on the table.

-“Oh shaddup.
+"Oh shaddup.
 You’ve always been a food vacuum.
-Don’t mind him,” the big one said, turning his attention back to Ginn.
-“He’s a jerk with a heart of gold, I promise.”
+Don’t mind him," the big one said, turning his attention back to Ginn.
+"He’s a jerk with a heart of gold, I promise."

-“I resent that remark.
-My heart is cold, black and frozen, and you don’t get to tell anyone otherwise.”
+"I resent that remark.
+My heart is cold, black and frozen, and you don’t get to tell anyone otherwise."

-“Mhmm. *So* scary.”
+"Mhmm. *So* scary."

 The older stately Human rolled his eyes.
 This was apparently normal.

 Ginn took the invitation and sat down.
-“Ginn,” he introduced himself.
-“Seventeenth armored.”
+"Ginn," he introduced himself.
+"Seventeenth armored."

-“I go by Julian.
+"I go by Julian.
 This little boulder of sunshine and happiness is Hoeff, he’s our personal security.
-Nice guy, s’long as you ain’t on his bad side…”
+Nice guy, s’long as you ain’t on his bad side…"

 Hoeff grunted.
 Somehow, it wasn’t entirely unfriendly.

-“...And the skinny one is Professor Hurt.”
+"...And the skinny one is Professor Hurt."

 Ginn didn’t think the Professor looked particularly skinny at all.
 But Humans were, well...the original Deathworlders.
 All three were more substantial than Ginn himself was, and probably Hurt was only ‘skinny’ relative to his present company.
 Maybe a good brownfur would make Hurt look skinny...but Julian would put most any Stoneback that Ginn had ever met to shame.

-“Pleasure,” Hurt shook Ginn’s paw, a little too firmly.
-“I apologize for my meathead colleagues.
-They mean well…”
+"Pleasure," Hurt shook Ginn’s paw, a little too firmly.
+"I apologize for my meathead colleagues.
+They mean well…"

-“Hey!”
+"Hey!"

-“It’s true and you know it, Julian.”
+"It’s true and you know it, Julian."

-“I’ve never met Humans before,” Ginn confessed.
-“I didn’t know we had any here, except the JETS team.”
+"I’ve never met Humans before," Ginn confessed.
+"I didn’t know we had any here, except the JETS team."

-“We’re here on a consultation with the natives.”
+"We’re here on a consultation with the natives."

-“Their environment is *fucked,”* Julian said with so much dripping distaste, it actually managed to flare Ginn’s anger at the Hunters’ rapacious evil.
+"Their environment is *fucked,"* Julian said with so much dripping distaste, it actually managed to flare Ginn’s anger at the Hunters’ rapacious evil.

-“I thought some Whitecrest Father was handling that?”
+"I thought some Whitecrest Father was handling that?"
 Ginn asked, before maneuvering a *beautifully* greasy slice into his mouth and savoring it.
 The best part of a pizza was the crust, as far as he was concerned, in that it was about the perfect combination of chewy and crispy.
 But to get the best out of it, you had to get all those nice cheese and tomato and spicy meat flavors on the tongue first.

 The best pizza could only be found in Wi Kao, though.
 Sure it was *originally* a Human food, but the Gao had perfected it.
 Sweet-herb was *so* much better than basil.
 Add a little kwek roe, maybe a bit of sooba paste…

 Pepperoni was still the best topping there was, though.
 Closely followed by anchovies.

 Hurt nodded.
-“Garaaf.
+"Garaaf.
 He is.
 But the natives are a… complex problem.
-He asked Champion Gyotin for some advice, and Gyotin brought us in.”
+He asked Champion Gyotin for some advice, and Gyotin brought us in."

-“Brought *you* in,” Julian corrected him, modestly.
-“I’m just here to do a quick little exploration, grab some samples, and get my opinion down on their options.
+"Brought *you* in," Julian corrected him, modestly.
+"I’m just here to do a quick little exploration, grab some samples, and get my opinion down on their options.
 Which, uh...aren’t.
 I don’t think there’s any saving this.
-The *whole planet* is a Superfund site.”
+The *whole planet* is a Superfund site."

-“Is it reversible?”
+"Is it reversible?"
 Ginn asked.
 He’d been wondering that himself, out of self-interest.
 If he was going to be assigned to this poisoned wasteland long-term, it would be nice to know if one day he’d be able to go out on patrol without the PPE.

-“...Give it a couple hundred thousand years maybe.
+"...Give it a couple hundred thousand years maybe.
 Let speciation and evolution do their thing.
 But the only crops on this planet are the ones the natives grow in the warrens in hydroponics farms, or in clean soil they’ve managed to preserve or make for themselves.
-Honestly, we could learn a thing or three from ‘em about farming in confined environments.”
+Honestly, we could learn a thing or three from ‘em about farming in confined environments."

-“You only just arrived bearing hot pizza, and you already know all that?”
+"You only just arrived bearing hot pizza, and you already know all that?"
 Ginn asked.

-“Well…” Julian reached up and scratched the back of his head, which turned out to be a weirdly satisfying gesture to watch.
-“That’s, like, where I’m starting from with the briefing documents and that stuff.
-I’m looking forward to meeting some of ‘em tomorrow and maybe learn a few more things.”
+"Well…" Julian reached up and scratched the back of his head, which turned out to be a weirdly satisfying gesture to watch.
+"That’s, like, where I’m starting from with the briefing documents and that stuff.
+I’m looking forward to meeting some of ‘em tomorrow and maybe learn a few more things."

-“He’s good at what he does,” Hurt said wryly.
-“Don’t let his meathead caveman routine fool you into thinking he’s any kind of stupid.”
+"He’s good at what he does," Hurt said wryly.
+"Don’t let his meathead caveman routine fool you into thinking he’s any kind of stupid."

 That wasn’t at all the impression Ginn was under, but there was apparently a long-running joke at play, given the two sturdier men’s reaction.

 Julian’s for instance, was embarrassment, more head-scratching, and a change of subject.
-“So.
+"So.
 Seventeenth Armored?
-What have y’all been up to?”
+What have y’all been up to?"

-“Killing Hunters, and getting killed in turn.
+"Killing Hunters, and getting killed in turn.
 We seem to be winning now.
-Rumor has it that the Great Father himself was involved in some important mission.”
+Rumor has it that the Great Father himself was involved in some important mission."
 Ginn made to shrug.
-“I dunno.”
+"I dunno."

 Hoeff nodded solemnly.
-“Yeah.”
+"Yeah."

-That said all Ginn needed to know; the “little” one knew *exactly* where he was coming from.
+That said all Ginn needed to know; the "little" one knew *exactly* where he was coming from.
 The other two...didn’t.

 That was okay, though.
 He chittered quietly, and snagged another piece of pizza. *Heaven.*

 He did have one question for them, though.
-“So… what’s gonna happen to the natives?” he asked, after a minute or so of comfortable silence.
-“I mean, we came all this way and did all this fighting for them, and now you’re saying this planet’s fucked for thousands and thousands of years.”
+"So… what’s gonna happen to the natives?" he asked, after a minute or so of comfortable silence.
+"I mean, we came all this way and did all this fighting for them, and now you’re saying this planet’s fucked for thousands and thousands of years."

-“I’m gonna say we *gotta* find a way for them to get off-world,” Julian said firmly. “...Not that my word will necessarily mean much.
+"I’m gonna say we *gotta* find a way for them to get off-world," Julian said firmly. "...Not that my word will necessarily mean much.
 So, yeah.
 Actually, I think that’s the best use of my time here, y’know?
-Take some basic measurements, see if I can figure out what their climate is *supposed* to be, match their bio-type against the Corti database…”
+Take some basic measurements, see if I can figure out what their climate is *supposed* to be, match their bio-type against the Corti database…"

-“See?
+"See?
 He’s plenty smart.
-If only I could convince him to read more...”
+If only I could convince him to read more..."

 Julian ignored him.
 He seemed to be thinking out loud in a distracted way.
-“They’ll probably be anomalous, actually.
-If they’re as resistant to toxins and stuff as I think they are…”
+"They’ll probably be anomalous, actually.
+If they’re as resistant to toxins and stuff as I think they are…"

-“I’ve never bothered with that stuff,” Ginn admitted.
-“So the Corti like to put numbers on things. *You’re* anomalous, *we’re* anomalous, the natives here are going to be anomalous… It must not be a very good system.”
+"I’ve never bothered with that stuff," Ginn admitted.
+"So the Corti like to put numbers on things. *You’re* anomalous, *we’re* anomalous, the natives here are going to be anomalous… It must not be a very good system."

-“Nah.”
+"Nah."
 Hoeff said while swallowing a bite.
-“Anomalous things mean careers at universities.
-Anything not-Corti or not-Dominion is therefore anomalous, so the Corti can make money off it.”
+"Anomalous things mean careers at universities.
+Anything not-Corti or not-Dominion is therefore anomalous, so the Corti can make money off it."

 That got a kind of snorting sound out of Professor Hurt, which morphed into a laugh.
-“I didn’t know you were so *au fait* with academia.”
+"I didn’t know you were so *au fait* with academia."

-“There’s a lot about me you don’t know,” Hoeff said, plainly.
+"There’s a lot about me you don’t know," Hoeff said, plainly.
 Ginn thought he smelled just the faintest hint of menace, but probably not.
 Neither of the Humans seemed to notice.
 He slid one of the pizza boxes along to Ginn.
-“Here.
+"Here.
 Big bastard brought too much anyway.
-May as well share it with ‘yer buddies.”
+May as well share it with ‘yer buddies."

 Julian grinned in a strange sideways sort of way no Gaoian could ever match.
-“I brought him two pizzas ‘cuz he normally demolishes ‘em both by himself.
-I think Hoeff here *likes* you!”
+"I brought him two pizzas ‘cuz he normally demolishes ‘em both by himself.
+I think Hoeff here *likes* you!"

-“Shuddup.”
+"Shuddup."
 Hoeff stood up.
-“Hey, where’s the latrine in this place?”
+"Hey, where’s the latrine in this place?"

-“Back that way,” Ginn indicated with his paw, back in the general direction of the barracks.
+"Back that way," Ginn indicated with his paw, back in the general direction of the barracks.
 Sensing that the conversation was over, he scooped up the gifted pizza, gave Julian and Hurt a duck-nod of appreciation, and left them in peace.

 Hoeff ambled along next to him.

-“Too quiet, huh?” he murmured, once they were around the corner.
+"Too quiet, huh?" he murmured, once they were around the corner.

-“How--?”
+"How--?"

-“Done a *whole* lot of what ‘yer doin,’ over the years.”
+"Done a *whole* lot of what ‘yer doin,’ over the years."

-“...Does it get better?”
+"...Does it get better?"

-“Mostly, for most people.
+"Mostly, for most people.
 Gonna take a while, though.
-Still got any friends?”
+Still got any friends?"

-“Most of the people I was close with died in the homeworld war.
-I…don’t exactly keep a distance with my unit, but…” Ginn trailed off.
+"Most of the people I was close with died in the homeworld war.
+I…don’t exactly keep a distance with my unit, but…" Ginn trailed off.
 He didn’t really want to say it aloud, but he’d always stood slightly apart from what should have been his Brothers.
 Too many painful losses had made him shy about getting too close, especially after the casualties they’d taken fighting the Hunters.

 But it suddenly occurred to him that maybe he’d fallen into a different trap without ever seeing it was there.

 Hoeff nodded.
-“Well...I ain’t a gaoian, if you somehow didn’t notice.
+"Well...I ain’t a gaoian, if you somehow didn’t notice.
 So I don’t know if it works the same.
 But the thing about this shit?
 The best friendships I’ve *ever* had were all people I served with.
 And in a weird way that includes that huge fucker back there.
-So, y’know… How are *they* sleeping?”
+So, y’know… How are *they* sleeping?"

-“Better than I do.”
+"Better than I do."

-“Yeah.
-That’ll happen.”
+"Yeah.
+That’ll happen."
 Hoeff tapped the untouched pizza box in front of Ginn.
-“Here.
-Go make friends.”
+"Here.
+Go make friends."

-“...I will.
-Thank you.”
+"...I will.
+Thank you."

 They parted ways.
 Ginn returned to his dormitory, where the scent of fresh hot pizza woke several of his squadmates up and had them clustering around like curious cubs before they were even properly awake.